HighHillz/Calculator/readme.md

 # Calculator

 This is a simple scientific calculator that works with tkinter to provide a user-friendly fashion of using a calculator.
 This calculator can understand basic arithmetic operations, exponential, natural logarithm, modulus, constants e and pi, and trigonometric functions.
+Moreover, this calculator can be even used to play games!

 ## Features
 - Arithmetic operations
 - Scientific calculations (exponential, logarithmic, trigonometry, modulus, e and pi)
 - History section that stores previous calculations for verification and access.
+- Games

 ## Technologies
 ### Languages